 We have an exceptionally flexible and rapidly deployed mode of manufacture so that we can easily enter new markets.
 Additionally our ambition is to make electric vehicles mainstream for the masses which means entering as many markets as possible with solutions that match that market’s exact requirements.An Arrival spokesperson responding to ElectricVehicleWeb in February 2020 on the possibilities of an Indian launch.

 Arrival’s idea is to create a new product category that will overcome barriers generally associated with electric vehicles – cost, design and efficiency.
 The company is aiming to produce Generation 2.0 electric vehicles for the same price as petrol and diesel counterparts.
 Arrival’s autonomous ready platform has been built ground-up and is light and modular.
-Looking to go into full-scale production in 2021 in the commercial vehicle segment, the electric vans are supposed to have a range of up to 300 miles and a 50 per cent reduced cost of ownership.
+Looking to go into full-scale production in 2021 in the commercial vehicle segment, the electric vans are supposed to have a range of up to 300 miles and a 50% reduced cost of ownership.

 The investment from Hyundai and Kia will be used to accelerate the global adoption of electric vehicles in the commercial segment.
 Hyundai and Kia will use Arrival’s technologies and its skateboard platform to develop purpose-built electric vehicles (PBVs) in several categories.
 The partnership will also use Arrival’s micro-factories that are located in areas of demand for the development of the new vehicles.